collapsed-stacks/startups/questions/972/how-can-i-drive-an-initial-user-base-to-my-online-trading-and-selling-site.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2014-10-14
 - score: 2

-<p>If you've had relevant traffic, but aren't getting usage, that may be a signal that what you're offering just isn't of sufficient value to your community.</p>
+If you've had relevant traffic, but aren't getting usage, that may be a signal that what you're offering just isn't of sufficient value to your community.

-<p>I can think of two directions you can go from here.</p>
+I can think of two directions you can go from here.

-<p>First, if you want to press further in to surfboard transactions, you could swallow your pride and bring in listings from Amazon, eBay, Craigslist and the rest.
-That would help you evaluate the hypothesis, "if only I had <em>all</em> the surfboard.</p>
+First, if you want to press further in to surfboard transactions, you could swallow your pride and bring in listings from Amazon, eBay, Craigslist and the rest.
+That would help you evaluate the hypothesis, "if only I had *all* the surfboard.

-<p>Second, you can go talk to the people who have liked your page or given you their details by whatever means.
+Second, you can go talk to the people who have liked your page or given you their details by whatever means.
 Find out what bothers them, not about the site, but about life and surfing.
 Where are they wasting time, or money?
 Where are they disappointed?
 It could be that your site is a great preparation for a pivot.
-That's not a failure, it's well-applied learning.</p>
+That's not a failure, it's well-applied learning.

 ## Answer 1002